 If locking is not required because the data is never updated or is only updated during quiet periods, you can disable locking by using the NONE lock strategy.
 This strategy is very fast because a lock manager is not required.
 The NONE lock strategy is ideal for look-up tables or read-only maps.

-For more information about locking strategies, see the information about locking strategies in the Product Overview.
+For more information about locking strategies, see "Locking strategies" on page 221the information about locking strategies in the Product Overview.